 As noted above, there must be consistency between the BI Publisher name and the Batch name.
 The BI Publisher name must follow the naming standard identified earlier.

-When creating the BI Publisher folder, a separate folder should be established for the BI Publisher Library for each letter type and the naming convention of the folder should also follow the letter number and letter name.
-The version number is not required in the folder name.
+When creating the BI Publisher file name, a separate file name should be established for the BI Publisher Library for each letter type and the naming convention of the file name should also follow the letter number and letter name.
+The version number is not required in the file name.

 Summary of Issues Requiring Correction

 The following JEA tickets have been created and are pending with JEA.
 A single JEA ticket has been created for the following outstanding corrections.
 The JEA CR must contain all the tickets for full correction of the letter to occur.

 Current JEA tickets-

+PEBA-4768- Letters #12, #13 – 2 copies of only Pre-Retirement Death with Spouse Option letters produced.

+PEBA-4880- PEPP Letters #12, #13, #16, #17, #18, #19 estate is displayed on all Option letters when no beneficiary on file.

+PEBA 5379- The field “spouse’s name” should not display under statement section for a member NOT married.

+PEBA-5453- #1, #7, #8, #12, #13, #14, #15, #16, #17, #18, #19, #21 $ sign is missing in Unit Value in several letters.

+PEBA-6266- New Batch Process to generate mass PDF for Option Letters.